lacikawiz/svelte-nStore/README.md

 - Getting the current value, when not subscribed to a store is a pain in the rear (and there are legitimate cases when it's needed)
 - Creating computer/dependent stores is a bit cumbersome

 So, I created a general purpose store which is a replacement for the `writable` store in `svelte/store`.
-Fullfils the [Svelte store contract](https://svelte.dev/docs#Store_contract) and has additional features for the above two point.
+Fullfils the [Svelte store contract](https://svelte.dev/docs#Store_contract) and has additional features for the above two points.

 The code is based largely on [trkl.js](https://github.com/jbreckmckye/trkl).
 Which is a very brilliant, tiny observable library.
 I turned it into typescript and gutted some things which were not needed for this use case.
+So it's still tiny.
+Less than 600 bytes in the minified version.

+I provided 3 versions:
+- The original Typescript
+- The compiled .js
+- Minified .js

 ## USAGE